idada29/Case-Study-8---Fresh-Segments-/Data Exploration and Cleansing.md

 | 2018-07-01  | 729     |

+ ## Question 3
-*3. What do you think we should do with these null values in the fresh_segments.interest_metrics* A good data quality step in handling null values is:
+*What do you think we should do with these null values in the fresh_segments.interest_metrics* A good data quality step in handling null values is:
  - Identifying the reason for missing data.
  - Assessing the extent of missing data.